ryapric/loggit/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Ryan Price <ryapric@gmail.com>'

+New submission

 ## Downstream dependencies
 There are no downstream/reverse dependencies for this package, as it is an